Box074/CustomKnightPlus/README.md

 ### Asymmetric

-Attach `_left` after normal skin file name to make asymmetric skin, for example, put `Knight.png` and `Knight_left.png` into the skin folder, then the former will get applied when the knight is facing right, and the latter will get applied when facing left.
+Attach `-left` after normal skin file name to make asymmetric skin, for example, put `Knight.png` and `Knight-left.png` into the skin folder, then the former will get applied when the knight is facing right, and the latter will get applied when facing left.

 ## Map zone specific

-Attach map zone name after normal skin file name to make map zone specific skin, for example, put `Unn.png` and `Unn_green_path.png` into the skin folder, then the former will get applied when the knight is not in Greenpath, and the latter will get applied when in Greenpath.
+Attach map zone name after normal skin file name to make map zone specific skin, for example, put `Unn.png` and `Unn-green_path.png` into the skin folder, then the former will get applied when the knight is not in Greenpath, and the latter will get applied when in Greenpath.

 ### Available map zone strings